How to Make Your Wedding Business Legit

 - Corporations

-Most wedding businesses are formed as sole proprietorships or partnerships (specifically LLC’s) but as businesses grow, S-Corps become another type of entity you see.
-Each has different pros and cons and the best way to figure out which is the right one for you is to have a conversation with a Certified Public Accountant (CPA) and a lawyer.
+Most wedding businesses are formed as sole proprietorships or partnerships (specifically LLCs), but as businesses grow, S-Corps become another type of entity you see.
+Each has its own set of pros and cons, and the best way to determine which is right for you is to discuss it with a Certified Public Accountant (CPA) and a lawyer.

 2. Business licenses and permits

-In order to legally do business, you need to apply for and get certain business licenses and permits.
+To legally operate, you must apply for and obtain specific business licenses and permits.
 What you need varies by city and state, though there are federal licenses as well.
-And, the reason business licenses are important is because they help to ensure your business is safe for the public (which, in turn, protects you).
-You can start researching which licenses and permits you need by contacting your Mayor’s office, visiting your county administrator’s website as well as that of your state’s Secretary of State.
+And, the reason business licenses are essential is that they help to ensure your business is safe for the public (which, in turn, protects you).
+You can start researching which licenses and permits you need by contacting your Mayor’s office, visiting your county administrator’s website, as well as that of your state’s Secretary of State.
 Curious about the common business licenses and permits?
-Here are ones you can look into:
+Here are some you can look into:

 - General business license